SiyuR2023/TeamEcho2024/README.md

          ``` bash
          cd pdfcoord/
          pyenv local 3.10.7 # This sets the local version of Python to 3.10.7 (Optional)
-         python3 -m venv env # This creates the virtual environment
          source env/bin/activate # This activates the virtual environment

          ```